FREN 3213 - French IIISA: Culture

 General Course Information

-Course Code FREN 3213 Course French IIISA: Culture Coordinating Unit French Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites 12 units of French including FREN 2212 Incompatible FREN 2022 Course Description The aim of this course is to develop a deeper understanding and a critical appreciation of France's rich cultural heritage through the study of texts and other cultural artefacts.
-The course is also designed to develop linguistic skills, particularly reading and writing skills, but also vocabulary acquisition and speaking skills.
-This year the course will be devoted to the topic 'La Belle epoque'.
-See French Department handbook for more details.
+Course Code FREN 3213 Course French IIISA: Culture Coordinating Unit French Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites 12 units of French including FREN 2212 or FREN 3202 Incompatible FREN 2022 Course Description The aim of this course is to develop a deeper understanding and a critical appreciation of France's rich cultural heritage through the study of texts, films or other cultural artefacts.
+The course is also designed to develop language skills, with all work being conducted in French.
+Students completing this course will therefore benefit from enhanced reading and writing skills, as well as speaking skills and vocabulary acquisition.
+See French Department handbook for information on the topic and more details.

 Course Coordinator: Dr Peter Poiana